-Files/Folders to provide a space to build narrative content to describe the research.
+Wikis provide a space to write narrative content to describe a project or content within the project.
+They are available in Synapse on

 Wikis can also be added to